- What is meningococcal disease?

 Meningococcal disease is uncommon and it is very unusual for more than one case to occur in a community.
 It is NOT a highly infectious disease.
 Rarely, a community may experience an outbreak of a few cases.
-If more than one case is identified in a small area, the Health Department studies the situation carefully and may suggest other special prevention measures.
+If more than one case is identified in a small area, the Health Department studies the situation carefully and may suggest other special prevention measures, including vaccination.

 After a case has been identified in the community, the general public may be advised to learn the symptoms of meningococcal disease.
 For the next few weeks, they can watch their family members for signs of illness and check promptly with their doctor if anyone in their household develops any of the symptoms.

-For further information about meningococcal disease, please contact your health care provider or the Vermont Department of Health.
+For further information about meningococcal disease or vaccine, please contact your health care provider or the Vermont Department of Health.